-Although most of the original papers were published under just my name, they are without exception collaborative products, artifacts of academic group cognition.
-Acknowledgements in the Notes section at the end of the book just indicate the most immediate intellectual debts.
-Already, due to collaboration technologies like the Web and email, our ideas are ineluctably the result of global knowledge building.
-Considered individually, there is little in the way of software features, research methodology or theoretical concept that is completely original here.
-Rather, available ideas have been assembled as so many tools or intellectual resources for making sense of collaboration as a process of constituting group knowing.
+Although most of the original papers were published under my name, they are without exception collaborative products, artifacts of academic group cognition.
+Acknowledgments in the notes section at the end of the book indicate the most immediate intellectual debts.
+Due to collaboration technologies like the Web and email, our ideas are ineluctably the result of global knowledge building.
+Considered individually, there is little in the way of software features, research methodology, or theoretical concept that is completely original here.
+Rather, available ideas have been assembled as tools or intellectual resources for making sense of collaboration as a process of constituting group knowing.
 If anything is original, it is the mix and the twist of perspectives.
-Rather than wanting to claim that any particular insight or concept in this book is absolutely new, I would like to think that I have pushed rather hard on some of the ideas that are important to CSCL and brought a unique breadth of considerations to bear.
-In knowledge building, it is the configuration of existing ideas that counts and the intermingling of a spectrum of perspectives on those ideas.
+Rather than wanting to claim that any particular insight or concept in this book is absolutely new, I would like to think that I have pushed rather hard on some of the ideas that are important to CSCL and brought unique considerations to bear.
+In knowledge building, the configuration of existing ideas and the intermingling of a spectrum of perspectives on those ideas count.